Iourarum/GOPY/Tutorial_GO_topology.md

 ### Tutorial on Creating Graphene Oxide Topology Files (AMBER or GROMACS - to be used with Forcefields from the AMBER-family or OPLSAA)

 ###### Pre-requisites: Python (prefferably 3.9 and not 3.8), AmberTools (from source or through "conda install -c conda-forge ambertools").
 We will make use of tleap or xleap and parmed from AmberTools.
 In tleap / xleap we create .lib files for defining a residue and use .frcmod files to store parameters not included in a forcefield by default.
+Thus, please make sure you have these pre-requisites installed.

 ###### What's important is that when we made GOPY, we initially planned for one CX atom to represent one full GGG residue (pristine graphene), C, O, O, H to represent a C1A residue (carboxyl, 4 atoms only), O to represent one E1A residue (epoxy, 1 atom only) and H, O to represent one H1A residue (hydroxyl 2 atoms).
 As it is today, GOPY names the carbon atoms on the graphene plane to which functional groups are connected as "CY" instead of "CX" (or one "CY" and one "CZ" in the case of epoxy).
 Essentially, CY and CZ are CX atoms.
 Long story short, in the current form of GOPY, carboxyl residues now contain the CY atom and the C, O, O and H (total 5 atoms), epoxy residues contain the O and the two carbon atoms on the graphene plane (total 3 atoms), called CY and CZ, hydroxyl residues contain the H, O and the CY atom on the graphene plane (total 3 atoms).